jrandleman/EScheme/README.md

 13. Immutable pairs and strings
     - Mutable pairs may be implemented by users via the object system
 14. Keyword primitive types
-    - Like symbols, but prefixed with `:`, & they always evaluate to themselves
+    - Like symbols, but prefixed with `:`, and they always evaluate to themselves
 15. Reader extensions:
     - `(. <obj>)` is equivalent to `<obj>` for the reader
     - `#eof`, `#void`, `#nil` reader literals yield their respective values